 However, collaboration isn’t meant to be used by coworkers to take credit for each other’s accomplishments and pass the buck on their errors.
 Instead, each team member should feel valued and realize that the quality of their effort impacts the outcome.

 Understanding the process allows them to plan, prioritize, react to unanticipated events, and overcome the challenges that come with every project.
+With a responsible attitude from each team members, cybersecurity practices can be discussed between managers and developers to ensure every security aspects are being discussed.

 A great developer is more than just a diligent worker.
 Proactivity entails being engaged and on the lookout for the most significant answers.
 Work with enthused individuals who are enthusiastic about the project and enjoy non-traditional team problems.
 More than just imitating other people’s ideas, such a team structure can help your product truly stand out.